Skip to content

 Build the Docker image with all required dependencies

-Run the s/build-docker script, which builds the Docker image with all the required dependencies/
+Run the s/up script, which builds the Docker image with all the required dependencies/

 This is useful for rapid development environment set-up.
 It pulls the python Docker base image, deletes any existing identically-named images, and builds the new image with the server code linked into it.